lc-cs-172/fall-2025/notes/note-30/note-30.md

 ## why parent pointers in our BST

 * not strictly necessary, but I find it helps ... a lot ...
-  - alternative is to track path from root w/ stable tree
+  - alternative is to maintain path from root to node in *stable* tree

 * advantages
   - debugging -- can find all neighbors, and even the whole tree
   - can always find root with walk up, given one node
-  - simple iterators if not Python (`yield` took 10 years to add)
+  - enables trivial iterator (if not Python -- and `yield` took 10 years)
   - allows tree modifications during traversal
+    NB: often, iterators are undefined if underlying data structure changes

 # `***--->>> yield in-class programming <<<---***`

-### Python iterator gory details (enrichment)
+### Python iterator gory details (coming enrichment)

   - re: functions (aka routine, method)
     - wo/ state (pure)